-The Colby Libraries overarching mission is to provide our users (faculty, staff, and students) with a myriad of resources and services that support learning, critical thinking, research, and the creation of new knowledge.
+The Colby College Libraries provide our users (faculty, staff, and students) with a myriad of resources and services that support learning, critical thinking, research, and the creation of new knowledge.

-The libraries are central to Colby’s scholarship.
+The libraries are central to scholarship at Colby.
 The staff of the Colby Libraries is dedicated to maintaining, developing, and improving one of the most comprehensive and expansive libraries for undergraduate and faculty research in a liberal arts setting.
-Additionally, the staff of the Colby Libraries is committed to exploring, utilizing, and teaching about the new frontiers of information and knowledge acquisition in the digital age as well as actively working to preserve and teach about items of cultural and intellectual significance.
+Additionally, the staff of the Colby Libraries is committed to exploring, utilizing, and teaching about the new frontiers of information and knowledge acquisition in this age of digital, cultural, and social change.

-- Provide user-centered spaces for group and individual research, study, collaboration, and contemplation
+- Develops and maintains user-centered and inspiring spaces for group and individual research, study, collaboration, and contemplation.

 There are three physical libraries on campus:

-Miller Library houses the humanities and social science collections, the College archives, and Special Collections.
-The lowest level in Miller, known as The Street, contains individual and group study space that is open 24 hours a day.
+Miller Library houses the humanities and social science collections, the College Archives, and Special Collections.
+The lowest level in Miller, known as The Street, contains individual and group study space and is open 24 hours a day.

 The Bixler Art and Music Library features an extensive collection of art and music books, journals, sound recordings, music scores, and a digital media lab.

-The libraries provide access to an impressive and wide-ranging collection of print and eBook monographs, full-text databases, electronic journals, and a suite of reference sources, including:
+The libraries provide access to a wide-ranging collection of print and eBook monographs, full-text databases, electronic journals, and a suite of reference sources, including:

-- Library annex – Colby has been a selective depository for U.S. government publications since 1880
+- Colby has been a selective depository for U.S. government publications since 1880;

 Colby Libraries Special Collections has achieved international recognition for its collections of first editions and literary manuscripts.
 Some highlights include:

-- The elegant Edwin Arlington Robinson Memorial Room, named for the Pulitzer Prize-winning Maine poet, is a venue for poetry readings and other public events, student presentations and exhibitions, and quiet study.
+- The elegant Edwin Arlington Robinson Memorial Room, named for the Pulitzer Prize-winning Maine poet, is a venue for poetry readings and other public events, student presentations and exhibitions, and instruction.

 - A robust archives education program in Special Collections also uses the Robinson Room for archival labs that connect hundreds of students each academic year with rich archival collections and rare books, supporting innovative teaching with primary sources.
 Major literary collections of books, manuscripts, letters, and memorabilia include Robinson, Thomas Hardy, Vernon Lee, Sarah Orne Jewett, Henry James, and Bern Porter.